 Access to a CenturyLink customer's voice mail messages requires a search warrant or court order.
 CenturyLink cannot retrieve voice-mail messages once the customer deletes the message, or once the customer's service has been disconnected.

 Generally, CenturyLink's data retention guidelines are as follows, although these guidelines are subject to multiple conditions:

 CenturyLink charges fees for the collection of data simply to cover the cost of complying with court orders, subpoenas or other legal demands.
 Most of the fees charged do not compensate CenturyLink for the total cost of compliance.
 The fee schedule can be found here.

-To determine the status of a subpoena, please call 877-451-1980 and follow the menu options.
+To determine the status of a subpoena, please call 877-451-1980 and follow the menu options or email us.
 Please be prepared to include your name, a call back number, and a CenturyLink case number if available.
-We will return your call within 1 business day.
+We will respond within 1 business day.

 CenturyLink's Law Enforcement Support team's hours of operation are Monday through Friday, 8am to 5pm Central time, excluding holidays.

 UNIcall, 866-864-2255, is the risk incident notification network for CenturyLink.
 UNIcall may be used by Law Enforcement, Government Agencies and Customers in the following circumstances: